laurelin60/GE-Z-Backend/README.md

 * All UCs and CSUs

-Currently works for articulated courses from CVC community colleges to UC Irvine.
 > Note: the parser does not guarantee 100% accuracy.
 If you run into issues please let us know :+1:

 ## Getting Started